 Shopping Near Bab Al Futuh Gates

 The day isn’t complete without a visit to the Khan El Khalili markets.
-Easily reached with a taxi, enter on foot through the historical Bab Al Futuh gates, completed in 1067.
+Easily reached by taxi, enter on foot through the historical Bab Al Futuh gates, completed in 1067.
 Walk down a road lined with centuries-old mosques and crowded with tourists and locals enjoying the cooler air.
 The markets themselves are busy and colourful.

 You’ll have your first chance to perfect your haggling skills amongst stalls of scarves, alabaster sculptures, and antiques.
 Seek out El Fishawi café for a freshly made falafel sandwich and ice-cold, freshly pulped mango juice or Turkish tea.